Skip to content

 Outbound IABMCPClient Buyer calls seller MCP servers to browse inventory and book deals

-Inbound FastMCP SSE server AI assistants call the buyer's MCP server to operate the buyer agent
+Inbound FastMCP server AI assistants call the buyer's MCP server to operate the buyer agent

 Mounting